MolBIFFM/diana/README.md

 # pipeline

-protein-protein interaction network analysis of mass spectrometric measurements of differential post-translational modification
+pipeline is a command line tool for protein-protein interaction network analysis of mass spectrometric measurements capturing differential post-translational modification.

+The tool assembles protein-protein interaction networks from input genes or proteins associated with mass spectrometry data, and, optionally, interacting proteins, querying protein-protein interaction data from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING.

+The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by as well as the distribution of mass spectrometry measurements across the protein-protein interaction network, its individual communities and subsets of them, based on mass spectrometry measurements, can be assessed.
+The protein-protein interaction network and networks of Gene Ontology terms or Reactome pathways capturing enrichment can be exported along corresponding Cytoscape style specifications.

 ## Setup

 ```
 pip3 install -r pipeline/requirements.txt
 ```
-External dependencies consist of NetworkX, pandas, and SciPy as well as openpyxl, pyxlsb, and xlrd which are required by pandas.
-Developed using Python 3.10.4, Ubuntu 22.04 and Cytoscape 3.9.1.
+External dependencies consist of NetworkX, pandas, and SciPy as well as openpyxl, pyxlsb, and xlrd which are required by pandas to read from different spreadsheet formats. pipeline is developed using Python 3.10.4, Ubuntu 22.04 and Cytoscape 3.9.1.

 ## Command Line Interface
 ```